On Finding a Subset of Healthy Individuals from a Large Population: Necessary Number of Observations

 \section{Necessary Number of Observations}

-In this section, we derive lower bounds on the number of observations required to find a set of $L$ inactive variables, in the sense that if the number of observations is lower than the bound, the probability of error will be bounded strictly away from zero.
+In this section, we derive lower bounds on the number of observations required to find a set of $L$ inactive variables, in the sense that if the number of observations is lower than the bound, the probability of error will be bounded strictly away from zero, regardless of the decoding algorithm used.
 Here, we need to lower bound the probability of error in choosing a set of $L$ inactive variables.
 To this end, we employ an adaptation of Fano's inequality \cite{Gallager_bk,Cover_bk}.